Women's Reproductive Health

-In Asia, many women and young girls are not valued, respected and loved in the same way as boys and men.
-Many girls and women simply wish they had been born a man.
+Throughout Asia, women and young girls are not valued, respected and loved in the same way as their male counterparts.
+Many girls and women wish they were born male.
 This cultural mindset, that men are inherently more valuable that women leads to many girls and women being abused and sold into the violent sex trade.

-Art to Healing is absolutely committed to changing this.
+Art to Healing is committed to changing this.

-To realise a world where women love, respect and are deeply connected to their bodies we believe that an empowering, pioneering, strengths based approach is needed.
+To realise a world where women love, respect and are deeply connected to their bodies.
+We believe in pioneering and empowering a strength-based approach.

-Our transformation and vital health programmes bring women and girls with unique experiences together to support one another to heal the wounds of sexual abuse and trauma through:
+Our transformation and vital health programming brings women and children with unique experiences together to support one another and heal the wounds of abuse and trauma through:

-- Feminine leadership training- which empowers participants to be educators, leaders and role models to other girls, women and their communities
+- Feminine leadership training empowering participants to be educators, leaders and role models to others within their communities

-- Research with QUT measuring how art therapy and education in reproductive health impacts post-traumatic growth in women and children who have experienced the illegal sex trade as workers
+- Research with Queensland University of Technology measuring how art therapy and education in reproductive health impacts post-traumatic growth in women and children who have experienced the illegal sex trade as workers